andresrsimoneau/steamchartsanalysis/README.md

 ## Kamala Harris’ Defeat Was Not a Historical Outlier, but the Historical Norm

+Harris had the second lowest margin loss of 1.5 percentage points to Donald Trump of the 6 losing candidates with an approval rating of 45% or lower, narrowly losing to incumbent Vice President Hubert Humphrey's margin of 0.7 to Richard Nixon in 1968.
+This strongly contests the narrative that Harris was a poor candidate and supports the opposing narrative of the difficult electoral environment Harris had dealt with from Joe Biden's low approval ratings.

 Had Harris won the 2024 U.S. presidential election, it would have constituted a significant historical outlier; she would have been the first vice president in U.S. history to win with an approval rating below 45%, and the first incumbent overall to do in over 75 years, following Harry Truman in 1948.

 ## Project Limitations (There R Quite A Few...)